 |Quick Facts: Historians|

-Historians research, analyze, interpret, and present the past by studying historical documents and sources.
+Historians research, analyze, interpret, and write about the past by studying historical documents and sources.

-Historians work in government agencies, museums, archives, historical societies, research organizations, nonprofits, and consulting firms.
-Some must travel to carry out research.
+Historians must travel to carry out research.
 Most work full time.

-Although most historian positions require a master’s degree, some research positions require a doctoral degree.
-Candidates with a bachelor’s degree may qualify for some entry-level positions, but most will find jobs in different fields.
+Historians typically need at least a master’s degree to enter the occupation.
+Those with a bachelor’s degree in history may qualify for some entry-level positions, but most will find jobs in different fields.

 Explore resources for employment and wages by state and area for historians.